oettingerj/classifieds-backend/README.md

 **NOTICE**<br />
+Former versions of this repository contained passwords and usernames stored in plaintext (in this file, and in settings.py) and therefore unless such revision history has been deleted or obscured to prevent the recovery of such secure information, or unless all such usernames and passwords have since been invalidated, **THIS REPOSITORY SHOULD NOT BE MADE PUBLIC**.

+Since version 1.0.1 of this repo, and version 1.1.1 of this file, such usernames and passwords exist only as references.
+The values for such entities are contained in a document entitled `CarletonClassifiedsCredentials.txt`.
+Requests to access this document should be made to Professor Sneha Narayan.
+Note that upon substitution of these references for their actual values in `settings.py`, subsequent pushing of this repository would compromise the security afforded by this new apparatus.
+Is is therefore advised that `settings.py` be included in the `.gitignore` file for this repository once all group members have cloned the repository (as of version 1.0.1 of this repo it is not included), or that an encryption tactic is employed.

-This repository contains passwords stored in plaintext (including in this file) and therefore should not be made public in its current state.
-Also note that this README.md file (generally) follows the [CommonMark](<https://commonmark.org>) specification of Markdown, and is best read on Github or with any application that can properly render a Markdown file.<br />
+This README.md file (generally) follows the [CommonMark](<https://commonmark.org>) specification of Markdown, and is best read on Github or with any application that can properly render a Markdown file.<br />

 **About**<br />
-Last updated (this file): 6/1/2020<br />
+Last updated (this file): 6/2/2020<br />
-Version (of repo): 1.0.0<br />
+Version (of repo): 1.0.1<br />
-Version (of this file): 1.1.0 <br />
+Version (of this file): 1.1.1 <br />
 Content: This repository contains the code for the backend of the Carleton Classified web-app.
 This backend is constructed using the web framework Django.<br />
 Authors: Danielle Eisen '20, Sophia Maymudes '20, and John Mullan '20<br />
+Mentors: special thanks to Sneha Narayan for her guidance and mentorship throughout this project, and to Mike Tie for providing his technical expertise.

 **Table of Contents**<br />
 [**Django: The Backend Web Framework**](<#django-the-backend-web-framework>)<br />